adnaniazi/tailfindr/README.md

                  plotting_library = 'rbokeh)
 ```

 However, note that using this option can slow down the performace because generating these interactive plots is a slow process.
-We recommend that you generat plots only for a small subset of your reads.
+We recommend that you generate these plots only for a small subset of your reads.

 A relatively faster way of generating the plots is to use `ggplot2` as the `plotting_library`.
-In this case, plots we will saved as .png files.
-Becuase these plots are statics, i.e. not-interactive, therefore, it might be difficult to see the tail in a long squiggle in these plots.
+In this case, the plots are saved as .png files.
+Becuase these plots are statics, i.e. not-interactive, therefore, it might be difficult to see the tail in a long squiggle in these static plots.

 ``` r
 df <- find_tails(fast5_dir = '/path/to/fast5/folder/',